joshspivey/opentscm/nonlinearjunctiondetector/readme.md

 Make sure you install gr-fosphor, gr-sdr

-You have to add you full duplex device address in the source and the sink
+You have to add your full duplex device address in the source and the sink

 ##### todo: